skaynor/monster-hunting/docs/races/dragonborn.md

 - ***Darkvision.*** You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.
 - ***Slippery.*** You have advantage on saving throws against being slick and you are proficient in the Acrobatic skill.
 - ***Tail.*** Your tail is a natural weapon, which you can use to make unarmed strikes.
 If you hit with it, you deal damage equal to 1d8 + your Strength modifier as bludgeoning damage.
-- ***Tool Proficiency.*** You gain profiency with calligrapher's supplies and you can use your tail as a calligraphy brush.
+- ***Tool Proficiency.*** You gain proficiency with calligrapher's supplies and you can use your tail as a calligraphy brush.
 - ***Languages.*** You can speak, read, and write Common and Draconic.

 ### Draconic Ancestry: Almudronfolk